Connecticut Brakettes

 The Connecticut Brakettes is a women's fastpitch softball team based in Stratford, Connecticut.
 The team has won many state, regional, national, and international tournaments (28 As of 2009).
+The team was selected for induction into the National Softball Hall of Fame in 2026.

 History

-The team was founded in 1947 by William S. Simpson as the Raybestos Girl All-Stars.
+The team, founded in 1947 by William S. Simpson as the Raybestos Girl All-Stars, held a celebration of its 80th season in July 2026.

 Over the years the team name has changed to Raybestos Brakettes (1948), Hi-Ho Brakettes, Stratford Brakettes, or Connecticut Brakettes (2006).
 The Brakette name is derived from the main product of the Raybestos plant in Stratford which produced brake linings for automobiles and trucks.

 In 2006 the Brakettes fielded two teams.
 The Connecticut Brakettes were members of National Pro Fastpitch (NPF), finishing second in the regular season with a record of 27–15.
 In the NPF championship game, the Connecticut Brakettes lost to the fourth place New England Riptide 2–0.
 In 2006 they also fielded the Stratford Brakettes in the Amateur Softball Association (ASA).
 They won the 2006 women's major fastpitch tournament held in Amherst, New York.

 The Brakettes dropped out of the NPF league in 2007, but still competes as an amateur team in the women's major division of the Amateur Softball Association (ASA).

 Highlights of the Brakettes' seasons include: